-If you have an account on this site or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
-You can also request that we erase any personal data we hold about you.
-This does not include any data we are obliged to keep for administrative, legal, or security purposes for non-profit organizations.
+If you have an account on this site or have left comments, you can request to receive an exported file of the personal data we hold about you, including any information you have provided to us.
+You can also request that we erase any personal data we hold about you; this does not include any data we must keep for administrative, legal, or security purposes for non-profit organizations.

 Where we send your data

-If you make a donation the information you provide is processed by either through secure connections with Woocommerce or PayPal.
+If you donate, the information you provide is processed through secure connections with any outside vendor such as Woocommerce or PayPal.

-Your contact information, if you provided for any registration is not transmitted or sold to any third party.
+If you provided for any registration, your contact information is not transmitted or sold to any third party.